Celiac Disease and Women’s Health

 While symptoms typical of the disease include diarrhea, constipation, bloating, and recurrent abdominal pain, celiac disease symptoms in women may also include:

-Celiac disease affects 3 million Americans and is one of the most common occurring lifelong, genetically determined diseases.
+Celiac disease affects 3 million Americans and is one of the most commonly occurring lifelong, genetically determined diseases.

-Like other autoimmune diseases, celiac disease is often diagnosed more often in women than men.
+Like other autoimmune diseases, celiac disease is often diagnosed more frequently in women than men.
 Women in the general population are diagnosed with celiac disease two to three times more often than men.
 Current research indicates that 60% to 70% of those diagnosed with celiac disease are women.

-A 2018 study published in the journal Human Reproduction shows how critical it is for physicians to consider undiagnosed celiac disease when a woman has reproductive problems.
+2018 study published in the journal Human Reproduction shows how critical it is for physicians to consider undiagnosed celiac disease when a woman has reproductive problems.

 If you have struggled with fertility difficulties, ask your doctor to be tested for celiac disease.
 It is well-known that it is best to catch celiac disease as early as possible since the diagnosis and treatment can significantly improve a person’s overall well-being.